 A sound understanding of evidence-based practice and research is a fundamental part of your training and throughout the BSc (Hons) Paramedic Science degree, your theoretical studies will be interspersed with a series of practice placements.

-These will be organised and supervised by the London Ambulance Service NHS Trust in partnership with the University.
+These will be organised and supervised by either the London Ambulance Service NHS Trust or the East of England Ambulance Service NHS Trust in partnership with the University.

 Why choose this course?